THOMunich/THOMunich/README.md

 # Hi there, I'm tho ✌️

-"I'm a career changer currently training to become a software developer (Fachinformatiker Anwendungsentwicklung), based in Munich, Germany.
+I'm a career changer currently training to become a software developer (Fachinformatiker Anwendungsentwicklung), based in Munich, Germany.
 I´m mainly working and have experience with Java atm.
-You can find examples of my code in my public repositories."
+You can find examples of my code in my public repositories.

 ## 🚀 Tech Skills:
 - **Languages**: Java, Python